Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Parameterization Schemes Methodology

 As the Huber loss and other combinations of the $L_1$ and $L_2$ loss terms were used successfully by many teams in the Kaggle competition, we chose the Huber loss with hyperparameter $\delta=1$ as our base loss.
 An $L_2$ loss is applied for absolute biases between predictions $\hat{y}$ and targets $y$ smaller than $\delta$, and an $L_1$ loss otherwise:

-\subsubsection{Physics-informed loss}
+\subsubsection{Physics-Informed Loss}

 The physical loss $\ell_{\varphi}$ is introduced to reduce enthalpy, mass, and momentum conservation errors in the ML scheme during training.
-Note that the conventional scheme in \icon{} strictly conserves these quantities in the vertical or converts atmospheric water phases to precipitation.
+Note that the conventional scheme in \icon{} strictly conserves these quantities in the vertical or converts atmospheric water phases to precipitation, whereas the \climsim{} dataset does not, because processes like radiation and land surface fluxes lead to net inflows and outflows of conserved quantities.
 For numerical stability and ease of implementation, we implemented the calculation of the physical terms in the BiLSTM architecture in non-dimensional form.
 The constants we chose for non-dimensionalization are the following:

 The choice of these scales was physically motivated and their numerical values were taken from the \icon{} model, except for the timescale, which was chosen so that the derived scales for, e.g., length, energy, temperature, and pressure are reasonably close to statistical average values of the dataset.
 Non-dimensional variables are henceforth denoted with tildes and more details about the non-dimensionalization of the physical terms can be found in \Cref{sec:app:non-dim}.